 The server agent enables SA to manage your servers.
 You can specify the default behavior for agent installation by selecting the Tools > Options menu in the SA Client.
-For more information, see SA Agent Installation - Installer Options on page 39, SA Agent Installation - Protocols on page 40, and SA Agent Installation - Advanced Options on page 40.
+For more information, see SA Agent Installation - Installer Options, SA Agent Installation - Protocols, and SA Agent Installation - Advanced Options.